 If you know anything at all about English Caribbean cultural cuisine you already know that Black Cake is our official Christmas Cake.
-If you didn’t know before know now that a Caribbean Christmas dinner invite will almost certainly net you a slice of this intoxicatingly alcoholic cake.
+If you didn’t know before know now that a Caribbean Christmas dinner invite will almost certainly net you a slice of this rich, delicious, intoxicatingly alcoholic cake.
 Even though this rich treat can be found in some variation throughout the Caribbean, it is most closely identified with Jamaica and Jamaicans.
-A cousin of the British Plum Pudding this decadent, expensive treat is made using an array of wine-soaked dried fruits, eggs, butter, brown sugar, and other natural ingredients.
+A cousin of the British Plum Pudding this decadent treat is made using an array of wine-soaked dried fruits and candied peel, eggs, butter, brown sugar, and other natural ingredients.

 Black cakes require a good deal of costly ingredients, time and technique.
 If you are an inexperienced baker I strongly recommend that you read the recipe through carefully before you begin baking.
 If you have any questions or concerns please leave a comment below.

 As with all recipes, there are slight variations across cultures but the base ingredients and the preparations are almost identical.
 After baking the cake is ‘wined’ (I opt for a combo of wine and premium overproof rum) with another helping or 2 of port wine, before serving.
-This means that you MUST bake your cake at least a few days before Christmas to allow proper time for ‘wining’ Some folks opt for icing/ frosting the cake.
+This means that for optimum flavor, you MUST bake your cake a few days before Christmas.
+This allows sufficient time for ‘wining’ Some folks opt for icing/ frosting the cake.
 Others enjoy it as is.